Orchestronic/Project-Portfolio/README.md

 # Image-Selector
-This is a project that I spun-off from an online project for expanding cards, in which the premise was that when you click an image it would expand and fill more of the container.
+This is a project that I spun-off from a basic online project for expanding cards, in which the premise was that when you click an image it would expand and fill more of the container.

 #### New Feature: